-Each named executive officer is also eligible for a performance bonus based upon the achievement of certain corporate performance goals and objectives approved by our board of directors and our compensation committee.
+Each named executive officer is also eligible for a performance bonus based upon the achievement of certain corporate performance goals and objectives approved by our compensation committee and board of directors.

-Bonuses are set based on the executive's base salary as of the end of the bonus year, and are expected to be paid out in the first quarter of the following year.
-The target levels for executive bonuses are currently as follows: 50% of base salary for the Chief Executive Officer, 40% of base salary for our Executive Vice President and Chief Business Officer, and 30% of base salary for our Chief Medical Officer.
+Bonuses are set based on a percentage of the executive's base salary as of the end of the bonus year and are expected to be paid out in the first quarter of the following year.
+The target levels for 2022 executive bonuses were as follows: 55% for our Chief Executive Officer, 45% for our President and Chief Operating Officer, and 45% for our Chief Medical Officer.
 The executive bonuses are 100% based on the achievement of corporate objectives that are set each year by the board of directors and the compensation committee.
 All final bonus payments to our named executive officers are determined by our compensation committee.
 The actual bonuses awarded in any year, if any, may be more or less than the target, depending on individual performance and the achievement of corporate objectives and may also vary based on other factors at the discretion of the compensation committee.

-For 2015, the corporate performance objectives for our Chief Executive Officer and our Executive Vice President and Chief Business Officer were related to clinical development and corporate financial objectives.
+For 2022, the corporate performance objectives for our named executive officers were related to commercial development and corporate financial objectives.
 These performance objectives and areas of emphasis were used as a guide by the compensation committee and board of directors in determining overall corporate performance for these executives as they represented those areas in which they were expected to focus their efforts during the year.
-Both qualitative and quantitative guidelines were established for purposes of evaluating performance relating to these corporate objectives during 2015.
-In coming to its final determination regarding the overall corporate achievement for 2015, our compensation committee noted our clinical and regulatory development milestones related to EVK-001, including (1) clinical trial recruitment and enrollment of our Phase 3 (METO-IN-003) and parallel (METO-IN-004) trials and (2) FDA related activities.
-In addition, the compensation committee considered our cash management efforts which included raising additional funds, managing expenditures within budgeted levels and amending our debt agreement with Square 1 Bank.
-As a result of these achievements, the compensation committee determined to award a corporate achievement level of 82% for our Chief Executive Officer and Executive Vice President and Chief Business Officer.
+Both qualitative and quantitative guidelines were established for purposes of evaluating performance relating to these corporate objectives during 2022.
+In coming to its final determination regarding the overall corporate achievement for 2022, our compensation committee noted our commercial and financial efforts, including (1) commercial milestone attainment; and (2) maintenance of adequate cash resources to continue operations and support commercialization activities.
+In addition, the compensation committee considered our cash management efforts which included managing cash and expenditures within budgeted levels.
+Based on its review of our overall performance relative to our corporate objectives, the compensation committee determined to award a corporate achievement level of 50% for our named executive officers.